Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Experiments

 \subsection{Few-Shot Learning Enhancement with FTC}

-Limited training data is frequently encountered in real medical environments \citep{xzhangda,ge2022fewshot}.
-In this section, we investigate whether the incorporation of contexts can enhance the SLM's medical capabilities in few-shot learning.
-We carry out experiments using BioLinkBERT-Base with training sample sizes of $\{100, 200, 500\}$ for all datasets.
-For each sample size, we randomly generate three data splits from the entire training set, performing a single run for each split.
+Real medical environments often face scarce training data \citep{xzhangda,ge2022fewshot}.
+In this section, we explore if additional contexts boost SLM's medical proficiency in few-shot setting.
+We experiment on BioLinkBERT-Base with training sample sizes of $\{100, 200, 500\}$ for all datasets.
+For every size, we randomly generate three data splits from the entire training set, performing a single run for each split.
 Results are shown in Table \ref{tab:few_shot_results}.

 FTC consistently surpasses SFT by a considerable margin, achieving absolute accuracy enhancements of up to 14.12\%, 22.57\%, and 11.81\% for the test sets of MedQA and HEADQA, and the development set of MedMCQA, respectively.
 These consistent gains demonstrate that our method not only enhances performance in full-training but also proves highly beneficial when training data is limited.
 Interestingly, SFT with full training data does not surpass LLM in HEADQA and MedMCQA, and achieves only a comparable performance to LLM in MedQA.